schulmenueplaner-de/django-datetime-widget-fa/README.rst

 1. Check for open issues or open a fresh issue to start a discussion around a feature idea or a bug.
 There is a `Contributor Friendly`_ tag for issues that should be ideal for people who are not very familiar with the codebase yet.

-  * If you feel uncomfortable or uncertain about an issue or your changes, feel free to email @asaglimbeni and he will happily help you via email, Skype, remote pairing or whatever you are comfortable with.
+  * If you feel uncomfortable or uncertain about an issue or your changes, feel free to email @haikson and he will happily help you via email, Skype, remote pairing or whatever you are comfortable with.

 2. Fork develop branch from `the repository`_ on GitHub to start making your changes to the **develop** branch (or branch off of it).
 3. Please show that the bug was fixed or that the feature works as expected.